sebastianromerocruz/CS1113-material/lectures/03_operators/README.md

 <sub>**Figure 5**: Python's arithmetic operators.</sub>

-The precedence of these operators are basically the same as the mathematical acronym P.E.M.D.A.S., except we could expand it to include negation (negative numbers) : P.E.N.M.D.A.S. (very catchy):
+The precedence of these operators are basically the same as the mathematical acronym P.E.M.D.A.S., except we could expand it to include negation (negative numbers) : P.E.N.M.D.A.S.:

 1. **P**: Parentheses `()`
 2. **E**: Exponentiation `**`
 3. **N**: Negation `-`
 4. **M**: Multiplication `*`; **D**: Division `/`; **I**: Integer division `//`; **M**: Modulus `%`; **A**: Addition `+`; **S**: Substraction `-`

+Since all operators in number 4 share the same precedence, in Python, we consider them _left to right_ (see the third example below).

 For example: